Long Term Care Facilities Can Take These Two Simple Steps to Maintain Indoor Air Quality During Wildfires

 Forest fires and wildfires across the United States are dramatically reducing environmental air quality over much of the country, making the idea of stepping outside for fresh air impossible for many.
 If Senior Living operators don’t take action, they risk reducing the indoor air quality within senior care buildings, which can in turn put vulnerable residents at risk.
 Fortunately, there are a few simple steps to help you both improve your air quality and protect your staff and residents.

-Assessing the Threat of Wildfires in Your Area
+Step 1: Asses the Threat of Wildfires in Your Area

 But beyond the fires, the smoke itself can be a real issue.
 According to the Centers for Disease Control (CDC), wildfire smoke can cause persistent coughs, headaches, shortness of breath, asthma attacks, and even cardiovascular issues such as chest pain and heart attacks.
 This is especially critical in Senior Living, as the smoke may worsen symptoms for people over 65 years of age, or with respiratory or cardiovascular diseases.